codepress/admin-columns/readme.txt

 == Changelog ==

 = 2.0.0 =
-* [Notice!!]
-Custom Fields has been removed ( now available as a paid addon )
+* [Notice!]
+Custom Fields has been removed ( now available as an addon )
-* [Notice!!]
+* [Notice!]
 Database needs an update, make sure to backup first
-* [Notice!!]
-Some filters and hooks have been changed, see online documentation *
+* [changed] Some filters and hooks have been changed, see online documentation *
 * [Updated] Extensive refactoring of the code with improved API
 * [Updated] New UI with responsive design